MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/listview-and-gridview.md

 ![A simple list view with ItemsSource set](images/listview-basic-code-example.png)

+> [!IMPORTANT]
-**Important**&nbsp; With no data template defined, custom class objects will only appear in the ListView with their string value  if they have a defined [ToString()](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.istringable.tostring) method.
+> With no data template defined, custom class objects will only appear in the ListView with their string value  if they have a defined [ToString()](https://docs.microsoft.com/uwp/api/windows.foundation.istringable.tostring) method.

  The next section will go into detail on how to visually represent simple and custom class items properly in a ListView or GridView.

 For more info about data binding, see [Data binding overview](https://docs.microsoft.com/windows/uwp/data-binding/data-binding-quickstart).

+> [!NOTE]
-> **Note**&nbsp;&nbsp;If you need to show grouped data in your ListView, you must bind to a [CollectionViewSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).
+> If you need to show grouped data in your ListView, you must bind to a [CollectionViewSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).
 The CollectionViewSource acts as a proxy for the collection class in XAML and enables grouping support.
 For more info, see [CollectionViewSource](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).

 ## Customizing the look of items with a DataTemplate